philipturner/metal-benchmarks/README.md

 | - | - |
 | ![Instructions per cycle (ILP = 3)](./Documentation/Instructions_Cycle_ILP_3.png) | ![Instructions per cycle (ILP = 4)](./Documentation/Instructions_Cycle_ILP_4.png) |

+_Note that ALU utilization maxes out at 24 simds/core.
+This is also the lowest occupancy you can create by over-allocating registers.
+Apple would rather you spill to device memory than create chances to decrease ALU utilization.
+The scheduler assumes that ALU utilization is determined entirely by the instruction mix, providing a straightforward way to predict power consumption._

 ## ALU Layout

 Apple described each GPU core as having 128 ALUs.
 These generally correspond to all the pipelines necessary to sustain one scalar instruction/cycle.
 Integer pipelines process both I32 and U32 with the same latency.
 Most pipelines can accept 16-bit operands or write 16-bit results, with zero additional cost.
 The Apple GPU has schedulers capable of: